javaee/openmq/Downloads.md

 JMS Development will continue as a component of GlassFish Server Open Source Edition and as a component to Oracle GlassFish Enterprise Server.

-Installer guide for stand-alone MQ will no longer be updated.
+The Installer guide for stand-alone MQ will no longer be updated.
 We will provide the Open MQ community with updates and errata changes.

 ### Open MQ 4.5 Documentation